jayleighton/siya-kolisi-pp1/README.md

 #### How to clone the repository

-To Clone the Siya Kolisi website respository:
+To Clone the Siya Kolisi website repository:

 1. Log in to Github
 2. Got to the repository for this website, jayleighton/siya-kolisi-pp1
 3. Click on the Code button at the top right of the screen and select HTTPS, SSH, or GitHub CLI
 4. Copy the link
 5. Open the terminal on your code editor in the directory where the project needs to be cloned
-6. Enter 'git clone' into the terminal and pase the Github link
+6. Enter 'git clone' into the terminal and paste the Github link
 7. Press enter to clone the repository

 ## Testing